kaifishr/DroneRacing/README.md

 # SpaceDrones 🚀

-*SpaceDrones* provides a simple learning environment for genetic optimization with many possible extensions.
+*SpaceDrones* provides a simple learning environment for evolution-based optimization with many possible extensions.

 Under the hood, *SpaceDrones* uses *PyBox2D* for the rigid physics simulation and *Pygame* for rendering and visualization.
-Visualization can be turned on and off by clicking on the *Pygame* window or by pressing the space bar.
-Turning off visualization greatly accelerates the optimization process.

 The drones' behavior is controlled by a reward function.
 With the default settings, the drones' goal is to navigate through an environment, covering as much distance as possible in a certain period of time while avoiding collisions with obstacles.